How to improve the way you manage your personal finances

 Would you like to have a tool specifically designed to monitor your expenses and manage your personal finances in the best possible way?
 With BBVA Bconomy, the new tool of the BBVA app, you will have information about your finances that you were always missing.
 Always at hand, on your cell phone.
 Because the more you know, the better your decisions.

-How to improve your management of your personal finances
+How to improve the way you manage your personal finances

 Discover the BBVA accounts catalog

 This is a basic account, denominated in euros, available for individuals of legal age, for private use.

 How do I make a money transfer?